 How do you feel about radishes?
 They’re not exceptionally popular, but many people love them.
 There’s something fantastic about their crunchy texture and peppery flavor that just works so well with other ingredients.
+But are radishes good for you?

 There are plenty of types to choose from, including pink, purple, yellow, black, and white radishes.
 All of these types come from the parent species Raphanus sativa and can be used in roughly the same way.